Exact answer: 30 minutes

 Overwatering your lawn, your water bill, and the environment will all suffer if you don’t water it properly.
 The amount of water required is normally 1 to 1.5 inches per week, although this might vary depending on your grass type, climate, soil type, and lawn age.

-In general, the top 6-8 inches of soil should be moist but not soggy, which equates to 1 to 1.5 inches every week.
+Generally, the top 6-8 inches of soil should be moist but not soggy, equating to 1 to 1.5 inches every week.
 Watering deeply but seldom promotes deeper root development and drought resilience over watering briefly every day.
 You can divide these waterings into twice-weekly watering during most of the year or three-times-weekly waterings during the hot summer months.

 Newly seeded or sodded lawns